Tank cascade system: History

 An estimated 15,000 tanks were built between 300 and 1300 CE, during the Anuradhapura Kingdom (437 BCE-845 CE) and Polonnaruwa kingdom (846 CE-1302 CE) eras.
-Sri Lanka irrigation engineers of this period were supposedly summoned or hired by other kingdoms for their expertise.
+Sri Lankan irrigation engineers of this period were supposedly summoned or hired by other kingdoms for their expertise.
+Without these tanks, ancient Anuradhapura would not have been able to develop and flourish, as it is located in a dry area.

 Nachchaduwa reservoir, located just outside Anuradhapura, is thought to be one of the 16 large reservoirs built by King Mahasena (276-303 CE).

 In the 9th century, bureaucracy to organise the irrigation system included a committee known as the Twelve Great Reservoirs.

 The most famous surviving exemplars of the irrigation infrastructure used by Sri Lankan elites are the Abhayavapi rainwater reservoir in Anuradhapura built by Pandukabhaya (437-366 BCE) and the "lion rock" fortress Sigiriya, a UNESCO World Heritage Site.
-The only possible source of water at Sigiriya (which sits 360 meters atop the plain) is rainwater, which was cunningly managed through a network of pools, underground channels and drains.
+The only source of water at Sigiriya (which sits 360 meters above the surrounding plain) is rainwater, which was cunningly managed through a network of pools, underground channels and drains.

 Sigiriya fortress’ sophisticated water management systems date to the 5th century CE.

 Other historic landmarks of Sri Lanka water engineering include the lion pond of Mihinthale, the stone lotus pond of Polonnaruva, and the architecture of Kumara Pokuna, the royal baths of Parakramabahu the Great.

 Let not even one drop of water that falls on the earth in the form of rain, be allowed to reach the sea without being first, made useful to man.